-- All of the ingredients & products from Paul Penders are never tested on animals
+- All of the ingredients & skincare products from Paul Penders are never tested on animals

 - Paul Penders was the first in the Netherlands to go beyond the chemical based beauty products 50 years ago.
 Paul Penders was the first company to create purely natural, herbal, vegan and environmental friendly range of products, that were NEVER TESTED ON ANIMALS.
 In a next blog we will discuss more about Paul’s fight against animal testing for cosmetics.
-You can read more on https://paulpenders.com/about-us/ & https://www.allnaturalskincare.us/about-paulpenders.php
+You can read more about our best skin care products on https://paulpenders.com/about-us/ & https://www.allnaturalskincare.us/about-paulpenders.php

 - The animal and earth protecting organisation PETA , has referred to Paul Penders to be a cruelty free, honest and environmental friendly company. https://crueltyfree.peta.org/company/paul-penders/

 Paul Penders is not just the ordinary skincare!
 We are very proud that Paul Penders is one of the first Cruelty free cosmetics companies in the world!